Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 A delicious side dish using asparagus with a curry sauce.

 You don't need a lot of time to cook up a pan of deliciously seasoned chickpea curry for tonight's dinner.
-This page contains a chickpea curry in a hurry recipe.
+Also known as Chana Masala, this Indian dish is popular in restaurants and home kitchens alike.